Nate Johnson CGB | Universidad Mayor

 Líneas de Investigación

-• Large-scale annotation of sRNA producing loci in fungi and plants.
+• Large-scale annotation and analysis of sRNA producing loci in fungi and plants.

 • Biology-led tool development for sequencing analysis.